-An 8-way core is only slightly better ...
+An 8-way core is only slightly better

-- \dots than 2 1-way cores \dots
+- \dots than 2 1-way cores \dots - ... but costs 4 times as much!

 ... but costs 4 times as much!
 For almost linear portion of curve, bigger core is an easy choice.
-Distance between the ideal and typical curve... ... is the price of avoiding parallel program-terming. ming.
+Distance between the ideal and typical curve... ... is the price of avoiding parallel programming.
+Implications Parallel programming can't be avoided.